fmunlu/ML/README.md

 of the majority class) to deal with the class imbalance in this notebook.

 ### Case Study 04b -- Credit Card Fraud Detection (Binary Classification, Imbalanced Classes, Over/Undersampling)
 This is a continuation of the study of the  credit card fraud detection dataset.
-We use various over/undersampling methods to deal with the class imbalance problem in this notebook.
+We use various over/undersampling methods (found in imbalanced-learn library) to deal with the class imbalance problem in this notebook.

+### Case Study 04c -- Credit Card Fraud Detection (Binary Classification, Imbalanced Classes, Balanced Ensemble Methods)
+This is the third notebook dedicated to the study of the credit card fraud detection dataset.
+This time we use ensemble methods found in imbalanced-learn library to deal with the class imbalance problem.

 ### Dimension Reduction 1 -- Fashion-MNIST
 Fashion-MNIST is a dataset which contains 70000 everyday clothing items/accesories represented as a grayscale 28x28 image; hence, each instance lives in a 784 dimensional